“Without libraries what have we? We have no past and no future.”

 - Dolph Briscoe Center for American History at The University of Texas at Austin.
 Some of my college memorabilia dating from the 1970s and 1980s is included, and Civil War documentation and photography from my mother’s side of the family.
 See Carolyn’s Tumblr for a write-up about one set of items held by the Briscoe Center.

 - Mary and Jeff Bell Library at Texas A&M University Corpus Christi.
-My Legorreta + Legorreta museum wing fundraising documents for the Art Museum of South Texas during the mid-2000s, including videotapes of Ricardo speaking during the capital campaign, are included in the special collections.
+My Legorreta + Legorreta museum wing fundraising documents for the Art Museum of South Texas during the mid-2000s, including videotapes of the late Ricardo Legorreta speaking during the revival portion of the capital campaign (when I took it over).
 From Carolyn’s Nonprofit Blog, you can read about some of my work on the then-new Legorreta wing.
 The library also houses documents from the creation of the original Philip Johnson designed museum dating to the 1970s.

 - Lake Travis Community Library.
-Various types of contemporary hard cover books have been donated, several of them autographed by the authors.
-This library has in the past accepted books that they do not wish to keep in the library, but they can use them as sale items, the proceeds from which benefit library operations.
+Various contemporary hard cover books have been donated during 2019 and 2020, several autographed by the authors.
+At the time of this writing, the library generally accepts books for their collections as well as some that they do not wish to keep, but can use as sale items (the proceeds from which benefit library operations).

 - Texas State Library and Archives.
 I documented eight years of Commission work for the Texas Commission on Environmental Quality, in my capacity as one of a group of Governor-appointed and reappointed members of the Texas Environmental Partnership Fund Board, thereby helping the State of Texas document the work we conducted.
 My records, which took quite a bit of time to compile, also allowed the Texas Legislature to bring the Commission’s work to a formal conclusion.